 Federal Tax Breaks

 You won’t find any tax deductions or credits specifically for homeschool families, but there are some tax breaks available to help.
 One of these tax breaks is that you can deduct the cost of some special education expenses such as tutors in specialized topics and the cost of tuition for special instruction.
 A second tax break is available through charitable contributions.
-If you make a cash donation to a nonprofit homeschool association, or you donate your old material to a nonprofit homeschool organization or library, you can deduct the value of these items on your federal taxes.
+If you make a cash donation to a nonprofit homeschool association, or you donate your old material to a nonprofit homeschool organization or library, you can deduct the value of these items from your federal taxes.

 State Tax Credits